-Before discussing how to simulate the various spectroscopies, it is worth mentioning that simulating the spectroscopic signals photoreceptors requires taking into account the effect of the environment (protein residues, cofactors, and water) on the region of interest, even if the chromophoric moiety is localized on a small region.
-This is usually done with QM/MM methods (See the Section 'Multiscale quantum/classical approaches'). lt also is important to note that quantum mechanical calculations introduce some errors on the calculated signals, in addition to the errors arising from structural discrepancies.
+Before discussing how to simulate the various spectroscopies, it is worth mentioning that simulating the spectroscopic signals of photoreceptors requires taking into account the effect of the environment (protein residues, cofactors, and water) on the region of interest, even if the chromophoric moiety is localized on a small region.
+This is usually done with QM/MM methods (See Section 3.3).
+It is also important to note that quantum mechanical calculations introduce some errors on the calculated signals, in addition to the errors arising from structural discrepancies.
 These errors are intrinsic of the quantum mechanical method or of the QM/MM embedding approximation, and should be kept in mind when comparing with experiments.
 In most cases, it is more useful to compare trends between different structures, such as resting and signaling states, rather than absolute values.